SAP-samples/ui5-typescript-tutorial/exercises/ex6/README.md

 document.body.appendChild(elem);
 ```

-5. Add a `QUnit.test` to validate whether the `WindDirection` control is rendered correctly:
+5. At the end of the file, add another `QUnit.test` to validate whether the `WindDirection` control is rendered correctly:

 ```ts
 // some basic rendering checks